fhoffa/bqtail/README.md

-_BqTail_ is used by Viant to ingest **70+ billions** transactions _daily_, **1.4 million files** to 100+ tables, all under $15, as viable alternative for Big Query Streaming API, BigQuery Transfer Service, Cloud Dataflow.
+_BqTail_ is used by Viant to ingest **70+ billions** transactions _daily_, **1.4 million files** to 100+ tables, all under $15, as viable alternative for BigQuery Streaming API, BigQuery Transfer Service, Cloud Dataflow.

 ## Introduction